quixio/quix-samples/python/sources/MQTT/README.md

 # MQTT

-[This sample code](https://github.com/quixio/quix-samples/tree/main/python/sources/MQTT) allows you to publish data to Quix from an MQTT topic
+[This sample code](https://github.com/quixio/quix-samples/tree/main/python/sources/MQTT) allows you to publish data from an MQTT broker to a Kafka topic.

 ## How to run